shchodro/serverless-workshop/README.md

 3\.
 On the Phone Numbers screen, click **Get Started** to assign a phone number to your account.
 Then click the red **Get your first Twilio phone number** button.
 We’re going to generate a 10-digit phone number in this lab, but a short-code would also work if preferred.
 This number should be enabled for voice and messaging by default.
 A popup will appear with your new phone number, click **Choose this number**.
 If the proposed phone number does not support messaging, click "Search for a different number", select your country and select the checkbox "SMS", then click "Search".
 Twilio propose a list of phone number, select "Choose number" for one of them.
 Then, type your address, click "Save and continue" and "Done".

 * **International Users** - These are US phone numbers that you are provisioning in Twilio.
-Currently this workshop only supports US phone numbers due to the necessary # formatting logic that has yet to be introduced into this workshop.
+You can also choose to configure an internationl number in Twilio, however there may be charges that apply.
+Currently this workshop only supports US phone numbers in the front end JS application due to the necessary formatting logic that has yet to be introduced into the code!

-If you have an international mobile device and are concerned about international text message fees, you can still do this lab.
-Simply configure a US phone number within Twilio and then use any free online text messaging website, such as Sendatext, to send a text message to your Twilio phone number.*
+If you have an international mobile device, you can still do this lab.
+When registering for a user account in the zombie chat, just use a dummy placeholder 10 digit phone number for now.
+Later steps in this lab will illustrate a workaround that allows you to send SMS using your international phne number*

 4\.
 Once you’ve received a phone number, click the **Manage Numbers** button on the left navigation pane.
 Click on your phone number, which will take you to the properties page for that number.